kata-ai/kata-platform-docs/docs/overview/getting-started.md

 ## Creating an Account

 To create an account, go to [platform.kata.ai](https://platform.kata.ai/) and sign yourself up there.
-Our team will manually verify your credentials, and give you an access.

-As prerequisites, make sure you have Nodejs version 6+ and Typescript:
+As prerequisites, make sure you have Node.js version 6.x or later

-1. Install Nodejs 6+
-2.  exec `npm install -g typescript`

 Install Kata-CLI at your device: